kLaz3r/nuvtra/README.md

-# NEXA - Social Media Platform
+# NUVTRA - Social Media Platform

-NEXA is a modern social media platform built with Next.js, TypeScript, and PostgreSQL.
+NUVTRA is a modern social media platform built with Next.js, TypeScript, and PostgreSQL.
 It enables users to connect, share posts, follow others, and engage through likes and comments.

 ## Features